SCM Specialty Workshops

 Participants will be able to:

-• Discuss diagnostics and behavioral presentation related to ASD
+• Discuss diagnostics and behaviors related to ASD

 • Conduct an assessment to identify function of behavior